hongzhonglu/vivarium/doc/glossary.rst

         When Vivarium passes stores to processes, it includes only the variables the process has requested.
 We call this filtering masking.

+    Deriver
+    Derivers
+        TODO
+        .. todo:: Write deriver glossary entry

+    Emitter
+    Emitters
+        While a simulation is running, the current state is stored in :term:`stores`, but this information is overwritten at each timestep with an updated state.
+When we want to save off variable values for later analysis, we send these data to one of our emitters, each of which formats the data for a storage medium, for example a database or a Kafka message.
+We then query the emitter to get the formatted data.

+    Update
+    Updates
+        An update describes how the model state should change due to the influence of a :term:`proces` over some period of time (usually a :term:`timestep`).